From glacier hikes to black sand beaches and beyond, there is absolutely no shortage of unique things to do in Iceland!

 Diamond Beach is yet another one of Iceland’s stunning natural wonders, one of the most famous attractions in Iceland.

-Located where Jokulsarlon Lagoon feeds out to the sea, this black sand beach is littered with pieces of ice and mini icebergs that have washed ashore.
+Located where Jokulsarlon Lagoon feeds out to the sea, this beach is littered with pieces of ice and mini icebergs that have washed ashore.

 Spend a few minutes watching the waves pounding boulder-sized chunks of blue-tinted ice ashore – it’s spectacular and gives you a sense of the ocean’s power.